MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 ### Severity

 The severity of a compromise is going to depend on the AI model use case.
 Fortunately, if the data or systems being used was of critical concern prior to machine learning being integrated, it should remain the same.
-Similarly, if the model used is “off-the-shelf” with no additional input, depending on the context the model is used in, the severity of a compromise is likely lower.
+Similarly, if the model used is “off-the-shelf” with no other input, depending on the context the model is used in, the severity of a compromise is likely lower.
 Techniques like differential privacy can reduce the potential impact of a compromise.
-However, this wouldn't reduce the criticality of the system, the data, or the model.
+However, this context wouldn't reduce the criticality of the system, the data, or the model.
 We recommend that models be protected using a defense-in-depth strategy rather than relying on any one defensive implementation.

 #### Suggested severity level